The digital native brand, Thursday Boots, has been making a name for themselves for years now—you’ve probably been seeing their ads everywhere.

 As you can see, the reviews are overwhelmingly positive, but I noticed a few issues that come up repeatedly in the negative reviews.

-The biggest was the tongue of the boot sliding to either side.
+The biggest criticism was the tongue of the boot sliding to either side.
 Because of this, for some folks, the leather rubs against their shin uncomfortably.

 I haven’t had this issue with my pair, so it might be a minor inconsistency problem.
 But again, most reviewers didn’t have this experience.